Ritesh007/Magnificent/README.md

 Input parameters - url to be tested.
 example to test 'http://<ip_address>:12345/' - ./server_testing.sh http://<ip_address>:12345/.
 This scripts tests the url and stores the url response in a logfile with the timestamp and sends an email(please change the emailid in the code) to the team if the response is empty.
-Once the script is start it enters a infinite loop and runs for every 5 seconds; so please schedule this in background. example to schedule this in background - nohup ./server_testing.sh http://<ip_address>:12345/ &.
+Once the script starts it enters a infinite loop and runs for every 5 seconds; so please schedule this in background. example to schedule this in background - nohup ./server_testing.sh http://<ip_address>:12345/ &.
 This stores the logs in 'status.log'.
+This runs for every 5 seconds in the background, we cant use cron job for this as cron can't run for every 5 seconds.

 # server_timerangeresponse.sh (can run this directly)
 Input parameter - date.